- Client: Griffith Foods

 - Services Provided: Data Science & Machine Learning

 Griffith Foods is an American product developer of customized food ingredients.
 We got in contact with the team at the production facility in Herentals, that asked us to develop an intelligent production sequencing tool to maximize productivity on the factory lines.

 The objective of this project was to minimize the cleaning time of the manufacturing equipment between production of different additives.
 If cleaning takes less time, then there is more time for production, and this way the company can increase their revenue.
 So far, planning the products on a production line was still quite some manual work, because planning is different every day.
 So a second objective was also to help the planners in doing their job in a more efficient way.

 High-level problem statement

 Not every product is the same.
 They differ in color, odor, texture and allergens.
 It’s important to take these differences into account during production because Griffith Foods wants to avoid that products get contaminated by other products in terms of color, allergens, … Since the beginning of production, Griffith Foods ensured the quality through a thorough wet cleaning between each product.
 This takes between 30 – 90 minutes, each time.
 And it’s not always necessary.
-If products are compatible in terms of allergens, color, texture, … then a dry cleaning is enough.
+If products are compatible then a dry cleaning is enough.
 Therefore, Griffith Foods asked Arinti to write an algorithm and create a tool that minimizes the number of wet cleanings based on the differences and equalities between the products.
 This can save a significant amount of time and effort per day!

 Technical solution – Sorting optimization